LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 configured in the `<ARTI_CONFIG>`, under the `[storage.keystore.ctor.services.<HS_NICK>]` section.

-A possible variation could involve using a `PATH_TO_CTOR` instead of a `CTOR_KEYSTORE_ID`, allowing the operator to perform the migration without needing to alter the configuration file specifically for this operation.

 `<TARGET_KEYSTORE_ID>` could represent either a configured or a non-configured keystore.
 If the keystore doesn't exist, a new one could be created.
 In that case, the output would provide instructions on how to include it in the configuration file, such as: `Add this